myildirim6198/UltrasoundMicrophoneArrayAdapterBAT/README.md

 # Ultrasound Microphone Array Adapter for recording and locating microbats

-Explore the nature by by capturing microbat calls in real time.

 This project was developed as a final thesis project.
 This device records real-time Ultrasound of microbats that is inaudible to the human ears and makes those audible through usage of signal processing algorithms.
 Additionaly through using digital signal processing algorithms the device is capable of estimating the Direction of arrival of the recorded microbat calls based on a microphone array with two MEMS-Microphones.
 This device is intended to be connected to end devices such as PCs, laptops and Smartphones over USB-C. The signal processing is done on the end device.

 # Hardware features